Growyourbrand.net Reference notes on brand consequence May 2026

 • The guitar's controls, pickups, bridge, and pickguard made modulation feel accessible.

-• Comfort and serviceability made the product logic visible to players, not just designers.
+• Comfort and serviceability made the product logic visible to players as well as designers.

 • A product platform becomes stronger when variants still point back to the same core form.